brknapp/brknapp.github.io/_posts/2022-07-09-project2-blog-post.md

 in lecture by setting parameters and using the apply and render functions.
 I was not sure how to apply this to GitHub.
 My partner showed me how to do this with a function.

+# What are the Big Take-Aways from this Project?

+Every model has its upsides and downsides.
+For example, a tree model is more flexible than a simple linear regression model (SLR) because a tree model splits up the predictor region and averages all the values within each region for the prediction whereas an SLR fits one line for the entire data set.
+This gives a tree model more flexibility than an SLR, but it will increase the variance.